 Isthmus critics mention Li Chiao-Ping Dance in list of best arts events of 2013.

 "There's no shortage of good dancing in Madison."

 Li Chiao-Ping Recognized in Wendy Perron's Review of Sally Silvers' Live Choregraphy Series

 Li Chiao-Ping Receives a 2013 Woman of Color Award

 Riot of Spring (May 3-5, 2013) called "brilliant," "a startling tribute," with "powerful choreography and a beautifully inclusive narrative!"
 Read the rave reviews of the premiere performance in Madison Magazine, the Isthmus and Cultural Oyster.

 Li Chiao-Ping Selected to be on Fulbight Specialist Roster

-Artistic Director Li Chiao-Ping, and professor and chair of UW-Madison’s Dance Department, has recently been selected to be on the prestigious Fulbright Specialist Roster by the Council for International Exchange of Scholars (CIES).
+Artistic Director Li Chiao-Ping, and professor in UW-Madison’s Dance Department, has been selected to be on the prestigious Fulbright Specialist Roster by the Council for International Exchange of Scholars (CIES).
 Read more about the program here.